How online pornography impacts children

 How does viewing online porn harm your child?

-The impact of viewing online pornography can be dangerous for a number of reasons.
+The impact of viewing online pornography can negatively impact children in various ways.

-There’s strong evidence that viewing adult material under the age of eighteen may distort their understanding and expectation of sex and relationships.
+There’s strong evidence that viewing adult material under the age of eighteen may distort children’s understanding and expectation of sex and relationships.
 Frontline workers at Barnardo’s say that children are participating in acts they have seen in pornographic videos, despite feeling uncomfortable and scared.
-Children and young people are seeing these acts are an expected part of a relationship and believe that if they feel otherwise there must be something wrong with them, rather than identifying abuse.
+Moreover, children and young people are seeing these acts as an expected part of a relationship.
+As such, they believe that if they don’t want to participate in those acts, there must be something wrong with them instead of identifying those acts as abusive.

-There is evidence that viewing adult material can affect children’s development especially if they are younger when they first view it, which can lead them to show signs of early sexualised behaviour.
-The age of first exposure and frequency of exposure were shown to be closely linked to the likelihood of a young person viewing violent content online.
-Frequent users of pornography were also more likely to have real-life experience of an aggressive or degrading sex acts.
+Viewing adult material can affect children’s development, which can lead them to show signs of early sexualised behaviour.
+The age of first exposure and frequency of exposure closely link to the likelihood of a young person viewing violent content online.
+Frequent users of pornography are also more likely to have real-life experiences of aggressive or degrading sex acts.

 For boys, viewing this material may shape their attitudes about masculinity and sexuality, as well as their body image.
-While girls can feel pressure to live up to the expectations of online porn.
+Girls might feel pressure to live up to the expectations of online porn.
 This, in turn, can spark feelings of anxiety or depression.

-What are the signs that my child has been exposed to online porn?
+What are the signs of exposure to online porn?

-• Signs of premature sexual activity, increased interest in sexuality and the use of sexual language
+• Premature sexual activity; increased interest in sexuality and the use of sexual language

 • Unexplained charges on your or their bank cards

-• They switch screens as soon as you come near the computer
+• Screen-switching as soon as you come near the computer

-• Inappropriate and explicit pop-ups start to appear on your computer
+• Inappropriate and explicit pop-ups suddenly appearing on your computer

 • Changes in behaviour – perhaps becoming much more defensive, aggressive or secretive

-• Maybe starting to explore their sexuality and have changing attitudes towards women and girls or members of the same sex in the context of sexual relationships
+• Changed attitudes towards women and girls or members of the same sex in the context of sexual relationships.

 What does the law say about online porn?